xen/python-money/README.md

 ### Form Field

-The form field used by the MoneyField is also called MoneyField
+The form field used by the `models.MoneyField` is also called `MoneyField` in

 ### Running Django Tests